 Do you like it hot?
 This Sechuan cuisine restaurant is located inside Harbour City Mall, so prep for time to actually walk for 20 minutes inside the mall in order to enter the restaurant with a spectacular view.
-So the marathon is worth it to work up the appetite.
-Pretty much every dish is spicy here, true to is Sechuan roots.
+The marathon is worth it to work up the appetite.
+Pretty much every dish is spicy here, true to its Sechuan roots.
 Fu Rong is known for its presentation, and pouring of the sauce at the table.
 Enjoy the show, and the view of Victoria Harbour.

 Sai Yung Kee 細蓉記